Bekalah/cosmogenesis-learning-engine/README.md

 1. Clone this repository and open the project directory.
 2. Open `index.html` in your browser.
-3. Load sample demos or craft your own dataset.
+3. Load sample rooms or craft your own dataset.

 Sample datasets live in `data/`.
 Plugins reside in `plugins/`.
 Experience modules are under `app/`.